Healthy eating is very important to me – and I love finding new foods to introduce into my diet whenever I can.

-I think there’s an important link between our physical and mental health, and I always feel more productive, happy and “together” when I’ve kept to a healthy and balanced diet.
+I think there’s an important link between our physical and mental health, and I always feel more on track when I’ve kept to a healthy and balanced diet.

-In this post, I discuss 6 healthy foods I’ve introduced into my diet.
-These are all very accessible foods in major supermarkets, and they are all super easy to make into delicious meals!
+In this post, I’ve put together 6 healthy foods I’ve introduced into my diet.
+These are all very accessible foods – and they are all super easy to make into delicious meals!

 I’m not a doctor or dietitian and this post is not offering advice.
 This is just my personal experience.